The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Discussion

 Finally, we would like to emphasize the gain in efficiency that a meta-VQE introduces.
-When dealing with parametrized Hamiltonians, the only way to find the configuration with lower ground state energy was to scan over these parameters and run a VQE for each point, i.e. a minimization procedure for each of these points.
-Gradient based minimization, as often performed for molecules, can be applied if analytical derivatives of the Hamiltonian are available but those will depend on good initial guesses of the Hamiltonian parameters.
+When dealing with parametrized Hamiltonians, the only way to find the configuration with the lowest ground state energy is to scan over the parameters and run a VQE for each point, i.e. a minimization procedure for each of these points.
+Gradient-based minimization, as often performed for molecules, can be applied if analytical derivatives of the Hamiltonian are available, but those depend on good initial guesses of the Hamiltonian parameters.
 Furthermore such approaches currently are not able to exploit global information from previous points.
-With a meta-VQE, one can scan over the same set of parameters with a single minimization, obtain the energy profile and identify those areas with lower energies.
-Then, if more accuracy is required, run an individual VQE minimization in these identified regions.
-With this approach, one can save precious computational power by avoiding minimizations in those uninteresting regions of the Hamiltonian phase space.
+For multi-parameter Hamiltonian studies, this reduction in the number of points to be scanned to find the interesting energy regions is even more relevant.
+With a meta-VQE, one can scan over the same set of parameters with a single minimization, obtain the energy profile and identify the areas of interest, e.g. those with minimal (equilibrium structures) or maximal energy (transition state search).
+In combination with more advanced algorithms, asuch as excited-state optimization, a meta-VQE could be used to represent the ground state in a first coarse search for points of interest, such as points with a low energy gap.
+This is, for example, the case for the transmon system of Ref.~\cite{QCAD} that we illustrate here as one potential use case.
+Then, if more accuracy is required, one can run an individual VQE minimization or opt-meta-VQE in these identified regions.
+With this approach, one can save precious computational power by avoiding minimizations in uninteresting regions of the Hamiltonian phase space.
+In addition, meta-VQEs can be envisioned as a valuable tool for the development of more sophisticated initialization schemes in the spirit of the molecular example investigated in this work.